ow2-proactive/ai-examples/machine-learning/logistic-regression/README.md

 ### Downloading the Dataset

-Navigate to the `dataset` directory and run the `download_dataset.sh` script to download the CIFAR-10 dataset in CSV format:
+To download the CIFAR-10 dataset in CSV format, navigate to the `dataset` directory and execute the `download_dataset.sh` script:

 ```bash
 cd dataset